Find my blogging tips and tools here. I use all of these products or services to run My Korean Kitchen.

 Essential WordPress Plugins

 - WordPress SEO by Yoast – This plugin makes search engine optimisation easy for non-techie people like me.
 It helps you to structure your blog post so that it is search engine friendly hence potentially bringing more traffic to your website.
 It has been downloaded over 1 million times.
 That should tell you something!
+I use the premium version but that is just for some time saving features I wanted.
+The free version is still great and covers all the SEO things you need.

 Grow your traffic